 This course explores the art and the craft of writing poetry and offers an opportunity to practice concepts learned in class in a variety of written exercises.
-While the instruction encourages students to study published poetry, the emphasis will be on writing poetry for an audience of
+While the instruction encourages students to study published poetry, the emphasis will be on writing poetry for an audience of poetry readers.
+The course will also cover the rudiments of narrative structure.
+No previous writing experience is required.
+(General Education: AH) Prerequisite: ENG 1061 or equivalent

-ENG 2320 Themes in American Literature (3) as required
+ENG 2320 Themes in American Literature (3)